EHER/nuVim/README.md

 ## Revealing the Chronicles of Configuration

 Before setting sail on this journey, ensure that Neovim graces your digital shores (an absolute necessity!).
-With the stars above as your guide, steer towards the latest iteration of Neovim.
-While this choice offers a treasure trove of new features, it may also harbor a few bugs, adding a hint of adventure.
+Steer towards the latest iteration of Neovim, for it offers a treasure trove of new features.
+However, it may also harbor a few bugs, adding a hint of adventure.

-For those venturing into the realm of PHP, 'phactor' shall accompany you as the language-server, illuminating the path forward.
+For those venturing into the realm of PHP, let 'phactor' accompany you as the language server, illuminating the path forward.

-If you possess a previous configuration, a rebirth awaits; a simple renaming will grant it a new identity:
+If you possess a previous configuration, a rebirth awaits.
+A simple renaming will grant it a new identity:

 ```bash
 mv ~/.config/nvim ~/.config/nvim.bak
 ```

-On the Linux landscape, the sanctuary of NeoVim configuration resides within ~/.config/nvim.
-To embrace this configuration fully, a direct transplant awaits—a swift cloning of its essence:
+On the Linux landscape, the sanctuary of Neovim configuration resides within ~/.config/nvim.
+To fully embrace this configuration, a direct transplant awaits—a swift cloning of its essence:

 ```bash